Gullskatten/sirius-soccer/README.md

 ##### Create a Match and Opponents in the match day diagram

 We use a container creation tool to create a Match container.
-Since there are several values that needs to be set for a match we create a dialog windows where every feature of a match is displayed to the user so he can fill out necesssary information.
+Since there are several values that needs to be set for a match we create a dialog windows where every feature of a match is displayed to the user so he can fill out necessary information.

 ![Run Configuration](docs/Match_creation.png)
 **Figure 16:** _Screenshot of match creation_